-To simplify the integrations, now take your contour C to be (the perimeter of) a circle around the origin in the x,y-plane, and take area A to be the inside of that circle in the x,y-plane.
+To simplify the integrations, now take your contour C to be (the perimeter of) a circle around the origin in the x, y-plane, and take area A to be the inside of that circle in the x, y-plane.
 Do both the contour integral and the area integral.
 In this case, they should indeed be equal.
-Now in the limit $t\downarrow 0^+$, the Oseen vortex becomes an ideal vortex (the exponential becomes zero).
+Now in the limit $t \downarrow 0^+$, the Oseen vortex becomes an ideal vortex (the exponential becomes zero).
 (The Oseen vortex is an initially ideal vortex that diffuses out in time due to viscosity.)
 So if you look at a very small time, you should be able to figure out what goes wrong for the ideal vortex with the Stokes theorem.
 You might want to plot the vorticity versus r for a few times that become smaller and smaller.
-Based on that, explain what goes wrong for $t\downarrow 0^+$.
-Is the area integral of the ideal vortex really zero?
+Based on that, explain what goes wrong for $t \downarrow 0^+$.
+Is the area integral of the vorticity of the ideal vortex really zero?
 Read up on delta functions.

 3. Do bathtub vortices have opposite spin in the southern hemisphere as they have in the northern one?
 Derive some ballpark number for the exit speed and angular velocity of a bathtub vortex at the north pole and one at the south pole, assuming that the bath water is initially at rest compared to the rotating earth.
 Use Kelvin's theorem.
 Note that the theorem applies to an inertial frame, not that of the rotating earth.
 So assume you look at the entire thing from a passing star ship.
-(But define the direction of rotation as the one someone on earth looking at the bathtub sees.)
+(Since you cannot see through the earth, you will either need to fly above the north pole or above the south pole, seeing different directions of rotation of the earth, counter-clockwise respectively clockwise.)
 What do you conclude about the starting question?
 In particular, how do you explain the bathtub vortices that we observe?